Pros and Cons of Caffeine | Drink Marquis

 The type of caffeine that energy drinks use is also synthetic, meaning that it’s man-made and filled with processed chemicals.
 Synthetic caffeine and Taurine are two most popular caffeines that manufacturers use.
 If you’re wondering about the side effects, research is growing but the recorded side effects range from stomach pains, muscle twitching, insomnia and more.
 Let’s just say this isn’t something you would want to put in your body...

+Caffeine withdrawal symptoms are also accompanied by a lack of caffeine consumption.
 You should limit your caffeine consumption if you have headaches without it, or find yourself with any other symptom that includes raised blood pressure, trouble sleeping, or frequent urination.
 If caffeine over-consumption continues for an extended period, it can lead to long-term health risks such as heart problems.

 Raised Blood Pressure